-Andy Gill is a carpenter and natural builder with experience in round pole and traditional square sawn timber framing, straw bale, lime renders and green roofs.
+A carpenter and natural builder with experience in round pole and traditional square sawn timber framing, straw bale, lime renders and green roofs.
 He has worked for Ben Law’s Roundwood Timber Framing Company for the last 5 years (amongst several other builds) and has recently relocated to Wales.
 He is currently free lancing in South West Wales for £15/hour.

-Geo are rural sustainability specialists, with a wide range of experience in planning, housing, economic & community development transport and all the other building blocks of rural sustainability.
+Rural sustainability specialists, with a wide range of experience in planning, housing, economic & community development transport and all the other building blocks of rural sustainability.
 James Shorten, Geo’s Director, is the main author of the OPD Practice Guidance, and has been involved in low impact rural development for over 20 years.
 Geo offers impartial, expert advice on OPD covering all aspects of the Practice Guidance, bringing in our specialist colleagues when necessary.
 We are equally at home working for OPD applicants, Local Planning Authorities or others involved in OPD developments.
 What matters is that proposals meet the detailed requirements of OPD and that the potential of this ground-breaking approach to rural development can be met through genuine, well thought and justified proposals.

-Mark Waghorn Design is an architectural practice based near Llandeilo, South West Wales, lead by architect Mark Waghorn.
+An architectural practice based near Llandeilo, South West Wales, lead by architect Mark Waghorn.
 The company provides a range of architectural and project management services for all stages of a project, from feasibility through to completion on site.
 Its approach to design is based on a desire to care for the immediate and wider environment, using available materials and resources responsibly for the benefit of future generations.
 Mark Waghorn has a particular interest in helping those living low impact lives in rural areas and sees One Planet principles and the OPD policy as opportunities to demonstrate the benefits of a rural model of sustainable living to a wider public.

-Matt Sutton is an experienced ecological surveyor able to carry out the ‘Preliminary Ecological Assessment’ and any follow on survey work required for OPD planning applications across Wales.
+An experienced ecological surveyor able to carry out the ‘Preliminary Ecological Assessment’ and any follow on survey work required for OPD planning applications across Wales.
 Based in Pembrokeshire, he is also – amongst other things – a farmer, beekeeper, roundhouse builder and supplier of locally-harvested wildflower meadow seed.
 Significantly discounted rates apply to One Planet surveys.

-Nerina Vaughan (Nina) offers a range of technical architectural services from sustainable building design, production of planning, building regulations and construction drawings and simple structural and thermal calculations.
+Offers a range of technical architectural services from sustainable building design, production of planning, building regulations and construction drawings and simple structural and thermal calculations.
 She worked in an architectural practice for 10 years and has a particular interest in designing small, off grid, affordable spaces.

 She charges £15 per hour (open to negotiation) and lives near Machynlleth but can work via email and travels to South Wales regularly.

-Paul Jennings holds a Diploma of Permaculture Design and has twenty years experience in sustainable land use and low impact living.
+Holds a Diploma of Permaculture Design and has twenty years experience in sustainable land use and low impact living.
 He has worked in commercial organic agriculture at all scales from walled gardens to large farms both as a head grower and designer, and also in ecological building.
 He offers design advice on all aspects of permaculture design and sustainable land use including business planning and establishment.
 He charges £20/hr and is based in Whitland, Carmarthenshire.

-Raven Roundwood Timber Frames specialise in roundwood timber frames for all types of structures ranging from compost toilets to full 2-story houses, with over 13 years of extensive experience in irregular and polygonal ’roundhouse’ style structures with reciprocal roofs, as well as more conventional structures.
+Specialise in roundwood timber frames for all types of structures ranging from compost toilets to full 2-story houses, with over 13 years of extensive experience in irregular and polygonal ’roundhouse’ style structures with reciprocal roofs, as well as more conventional structures.
 Based in West Carmarthenshire, they operate from an 80 acre oak coppice, but also take on frames using Larch or Douglas Fir.
 Lead framer Ben Duckworth is able to liaise with architects and structural engineers to bring projects into reality.
 He is experienced at a range of practices: construction and delivery of full frames, running tutorial and practical workshops on site with groups of volunteers or students, or simply offering expert advice and consultation by the hour.
 Raven Roundwood prioritise using locally sourced timber and traditional joinery techniques to create durable, beautiful, strong, timber framed structures.

-Ruston Planning Limited is an independent planning consultancy based in Bristol, UK, which specialises in Gypsy and Traveller, Travelling Showpeople and Low Impact Development/ One Planet Development cases.
+An independent planning consultancy based in Bristol, UK, which specialises in Gypsy and Traveller, Travelling Showpeople and Low Impact Development/ One Planet Development cases.
 Drawing on its planning and research experience Ruston Planning offers services including pre-application site assessments, application and appeal.
 For more information please contact us on the details below.